Informasjonsforvaltning/fdk/README.md

   2) Install Java8, Maven and Docker.

 	```
-	If you are running Windows.
+	- If you are running Windows.
 Make sure you manually add the correct Maven path in windows "environment Variables"
-	Also make sure you have set correct JAVA_HOME path to environment variables.
+	- Also make sure you have set correct JAVA_HOME path to environment variables.
+	- After having installed Docker.
+Make sure you update the resource limits at Settings-Advanced.
+You need at least 4 CPU's and 		more than 8k MB of Memory.
 	```

      	If you have a Mac, running this script will install Java8 and Maven automatically: